In Search of Stanley Brouwn

-With the sad news of the death of Stanley Brouwn, aged 81, revisiting this feature on the elusive artist, first published in issue 161, March 2014
+With the sad news of Stanley Brouwn's passing, aged 81, we revisit our feature on the elusive artist

-With the sad news of the death of Stanley Brouwn, aged 81, revisiting this feature on the elusive artist, first published in issue 161, March 2014
+With the sad news of Stanley Brouwn's passing, aged 81, we revisit our feature on the elusive artist

 He never shows up at openings; there are very few catalogues that include images of his work, let alone his portrait.
 True to the spirit of 1960s conceptualism, his work is about dematerialization, the impersonal as part of the creative process and the disappearance of the author.
 Where is Stanley Brouwn?